peterbozso/batocera-backup-service/README.md

 To do a manual backup: `bash backup manual`

-To continuously monitor progress: `watch batocera-services status backup`
+To continuously monitor progress: `watch -n 0.5 batocera-services status backup`

 ## Development